-On 5-8 July 2022 the Harvard Solar Geoengineering Research Program (SGRP) hosted a research residency for DECIMALS research scientists.
-The residency offered a unique chance for SRM researchers from around the world to meet in person, share ideas, and develop better ways to explore the impacts of sunlight reflection methods (SRM).
-Participants included DECIMALS researchers from Jamaica, Bangladesh, Indonesia, South Africa and Argentina.
+On 5-8 July 2022 the Harvard Solar Geoengineering Research Program (SGRP) hosted a research residency for Degrees Modelling Fund (DMF) research scientists.
+The residency offered a unique chance for SRM researchers from around the world to meet in person, share ideas, and develop better ways to explore the impacts of solar radiation modification (SRM).
+Participants included DMF researchers from Jamaica, Bangladesh, Indonesia, South Africa and Argentina.
 The residency was an opportunity for the scientists to discuss their current research projects, future plans, and the reliability of data collection methods and models with other prominent SRM researchers from Harvard, Cornell and Utrecht University.

 A Unique Opportunity for Knowledge Sharing and International Collaboration

-The DECIMALS researchers attended a variety of seminars that explored the scientific, economic, philosophical and ecological dimensions of SRM.
+The DMF researchers attended a variety of seminars that explored the scientific, economic, philosophical and ecological dimensions of SRM.

 A lecture from Britta Clark explored the ethical dimensions of SRM in a session called “How to Argue About Solar Geoengineering”.
 Clark led a discussion on consistency in SRM analysis, and the importance of comparing the risks of a world with SRM with the risks of a hotter world without SRM.